 Of course, logos and site design are a huge visual part of your branding.

 For starters, the colours you choose (and the number of them you use) can enhance or destroy the way you want to be perceived.
-Try selling financial services to the Boomers market from a site that's all yellows and reds.

 Once you’ve got your site design and logo finalised you then need to use your logo and the same colours wherever you can.